Skip to content

 • 3 to 5 weeks is realistic for one core workflow.
 That means one primary user, one job, one database shape, one launch metric, and fast decisions.

 • 6 to 12 weeks is normal when scope has multiple roles or deep integrations.
-That is not failure.
-It is a larger first release.
+That means a larger first release.

 • The first week decides the timeline.
 Slow account access, vague acceptance rules, and late API decisions cost more time than code.

-• The safest MVP is not the smallest feature set.
-It is the smallest product that can produce a decision within 30 days of launch.
+• The safest MVP is the smallest product that can produce a decision within 30 days of launch.

 The Short Answer by Scope

 Public MVP timeline guides usually land between 4 and 12 weeks.
-That range is not wrong, but it hides the useful question: what kind of MVP are we talking about?
+That range hides the useful question: what kind of MVP is on the table?

-At webvise, we split the answer by scope shape.
+At webvise, the answer splits by scope shape.
 The 3 to 5 week promise belongs to a web MVP with a clear workflow, a fixed tech stack, and a decision owner who can cut features during the build.

 Scope shapeTypical timelineWhat it proves